Skip to main content

 Develop Strong Professional Relationships

 While taking ownership of your learning and development is essential, you will still need the support of others.
-In fact, one of the most effective ways to stimulate your success is to cultivate peer and mentor relationships—this will improve your job satisfaction early on, as well as your effectiveness as you transition from RN to nurse practitioner.
+In fact, one of the most effective ways to stimulate your success is to cultivate peer and mentor relationships — this will improve your job satisfaction early on, as well as your effectiveness as you transition from RN to nurse practitioner.

-Research demonstrates that collaboration and team building among medical professionals has a number of positive outcomes.
+Collaboration and team building among medical professionals has a number of positive outcomes.
 Fewer medical errors are made and patients experience better results and greater satisfaction with care.

 • Learning to understand and appreciate the perspectives of others